SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/FunctionsAndClosures.rst

     (swift) println(sayHelloWorld())
     >>> hello, world

-Note that the function declaration still needs parentheses after the function's name, even though it does not take any parameters.
+The function declaration still needs parentheses after the function's name, even though it does not take any parameters.
 It is also called with empty parentheses when used.